augusto-herrmann/augusto-herrmann.github.io/_posts/2022-12-20-update-on-senacons-decision-on-metas-data-sharing.md

   news agency, we learn some of reasoning behind Senacon's decision to dismiss consumer protection civil society organisations' complaints about the changes in WhatsApp privacy policy and data sharing practices.
-image-credits: Ante Hamersmit on Unsplash
+image-credits: Ante Hamersmit / Unsplash
 ---

 {% assign posts=site.posts | where:"lang", page.lang | where: "ref", "2022-11-25-senacon-sees-no-problem-in-whatsapp-data-sharing" %}